jaywolf/recommender/README.md

     pip install -r requirements.txt

-### Step 2: Pull the OpenChat Model
+### Step 2: Install Ollama and Pull the OpenChat Model

+Before running the application, you need to install Ollama and pull the `openchat` large language model.
+Please visit https://github.com/ollama/ollama to download and install Ollama.

-After installing Ollama (during the previous step), pull the `openchat` model by running:
+After installing Ollama, pull the `openchat` model by running:

     ollama pull openchat